pay-rails/pay/docs/2_configuration.md

 - A charge succeeded
 - A charge was refunded
-- A subscription is about to renew
+- A yearly subscription is about to renew

 ## Configuration